BlackBaroness/my-linux-scripts/manjaro-full-upgrade/README.md

 ### Steps:
 1. Check requirements and fail if some of them are missing.
+2. If [Ferium](https://github.com/gorilla-devs/ferium) is installed, run upgrade for current profile.
-2. If [SDKMAN](https://sdkman.io/) installed, upgrade and clean it.
+3. If [SDKMAN](https://sdkman.io/) is installed, upgrade and clean it.
-3. Update mirrors list.
+4. Update mirrors list.
-4. Upgrade all pamac packages.
+5. Upgrade all pamac packages.
-5. Clean pamac orphans and installation caches.
+6. Clean pamac orphans and installation caches.
-6. Clean system with BleachBit (current user + root).
+7. Clean system with BleachBit (current user + root).
-7. Send TRIM to all mounted SSDs (if supported).
+8. Send TRIM to all mounted SSDs (if supported).

 ### Requirements:
 1. Do not run script as root.